joseluisq/gimage/README.md

 ## Features

-__GImage__ is a simple and small library based on [PHP Image Processing and GD](http://php.net/manual/en/book.image.php) for processing images without stress.
+__GImage__ is a simple and small library based on [PHP Image Processing and GD](http://php.net/manual/en/book.image.php) for processing images easily.

-- Load an image from local path, URL or image resource.
+- Load an image from a local path, URL or image resource.
 - Create shapes such as rectangles or ellipses with opacity.
 - Resize, scale or crop images proportionally.
 - Rotate images, shapes or texts.
 - Embed text with custom TTF fonts.
 - Compose a pool of images with `Canvas`.
 - Swap image formats such as JPEG, PNG or GIF.
-- Save images in local or output on the browser.
+- Save images locally or output them on the browser.
 - Save several copies of the same image.
-- Render an image in-memory and return the resource.
+- Render an image in memory and return its resource.

 ## Requirements

-GImage requires **[PHP 7.x](http://php.net/manual/en/migration70.new-features.php)** and latest [GD Extension](http://php.net/manual/en/book.image.php).
+GImage requires PHP [`7.4`](https://www.php.net/releases/7_4_0.php) or the most recent PHP version and the latest [GD Extension](http://php.net/manual/en/book.image.php)](http://php.net/manual/en/book.image.php).

 ## Install